watologo1/autoyast_xml_validator/README.md

                         Needs --distro parameter
                         Chose a different architecture XML definition
                         (default x86_64)

+  -l, --list
+                        Show products and archs (to be used with -P [ -a ] param) of installed and available XML syntax definitions

+  --save
+                        Always store retrieved XML file, not only in error case.
+			Especially useful if autoyast.xml is retrieved via -u URL or cobbler parameters.
+The file can be further edited or worked on, also if syntax check was successful.

   -h, --help            show this help message and exit -v, --verbose         Raise verbosity level